 - Pre-heat the oven to 180 °C (355 °F) - with circulation fan; without fan, use 190 °C (375 °F)

-- Do not over-beat: the batter will become to airy
+- Do not over-beat: the batter will become too airy!

-- Drain the cehrries and spread them out in the quiche pan - see photo below
+- Drain the cherries (no need to keep the juice) and spread them out in the pan - see photo below.

-- Carefully pour the batter over the cherries.
-They may tend to float, but that is OK.
+- Beat the batter for 1-2 sec and carefully pour it over the cherries.
+The cherries may tend to float, but that is OK.

 - Bake for 35-40 minutes, until the top is dark golden.